 Versace too have been called out for dabbling in a little bit of plagiarism, having premiered a t-shirt that looked suspiciously like one fashion designer Kesh created in collaboration with American Apparel—Kesh herself declaring “at least make it better than the $30 original @versace. this looks like a first draft” before going on to describe how the rip-off had hurt her both financially and emotionally.

 Unlike the music industry, where strict copyright laws have slapped the likes of Robin Thicke and Pharrell Williams hard, plagiarism in design is a much tougher ask to prove; especially so with the financial disparity of a Zara and a Tuesday Bassen; social media, though, has allowed creatives to at least alert the public to such wrongdoings.
 Want to help?
-Vote with your feet, bypass arrogant mega-brands in favour of independent creatives, get thrifting.
+Vote with your feet, bypass arrogant mega-brands in favour of independent creatives, get thrifting (the brilliant Pre-Loved Podcast is a great place to start).
 Don’t let the bastards grind you down.